openyurtio/openyurt/docs/proposals/20230613-raven-l7-proxy.md

 data:
   enable-l7-proxy: true
   enable-l3-tunnel: false
+  enable-dns-mode: normal/enhance

 ```
-### Gateway Controller/Webhook
+### GatewayPickup Controller/Webhook
-1. GatewayController need watch node and gateway spec
-2. Select nodes to provide tunnel or proxy service based on Spec.Endpoints
+1. Select nodes to provide tunnel or proxy service based on Spec.Endpoints
-3. Update the configuration of each ActiveEndpoint according to the global configmap raven-cfg, Spec.ProxyConfig, and Spec.TunnelConfig
+2. Update the configuration of each ActiveEndpoint according to the global configmap raven-cfg, Spec.ProxyConfig, and Spec.TunnelConfig
-4. Traverse the nodes in the local network domain and update the node information to the Status of the Gateway
+3. Traverse the nodes in the local network domain and update the node information to the Status of the Gateway

-### CrossDomainProxyService Controller
+### GatewayPublicService Controller
-1. Watch Gateway.Status, obtain the ActiveEndpoints configuration
-2. If Gateway Spec.ExposedType == LoadBalancer and L3 Tunnel is enabled, manage an LB Service: x-raven-tunnel-svc -${GatewayName}$
+1. If Gateway Spec.ExposedType == LoadBalancer and L3 Tunnel is enabled, manage an LB Service: x-raven-tunnel-svc -${GatewayName}$
-3. If Gateway Spec.ExposedType == LoadBalancer and L7 Proxy is enabled, manage an LB Service: x-raven-proxy-svc -${GatewayName}$
+2. If Gateway Spec.ExposedType == LoadBalancer and L7 Proxy is enabled, manage an LB Service: x-raven-proxy-svc -${GatewayName}$
-4. Create/Update/Delete Endpoints by Gateway.Status
+3. Create/Update/Delete Endpoints by Gateway.Status
-5. Each service is labeled ```raven.openyurt.io/gateway=${GatewayName}```
+4. Each service is labeled ```raven.openyurt.io/gateway=${GatewayName}```

-### IntraDomainProxyService Controller
+### GatewayInternalService Controller
-1. Watch Gateway.Status, obtain the ActiveEndpoints configuration
-2. Manage a Cluster Service : x-raven-internal-svc for all Gateway that Spec.ExposedType != ""
+1. Manage a Cluster Service : x-raven-internal-svc for all Gateway that Spec.ExposedType != ""
-3. Create/Update/Delete Endpoints for x-raven-internal-svc
+2. Create/Update/Delete Endpoints for x-raven-internal-svc

 <img src = "../img/networking/img-7.png" width="800">

 ### DNS Controller
-1. DNSController need watch gateway and service x-raven-internal-svc
-2. Update the configmap edge-tunnel-nodes to record dns for coredns
+1. Update the configmap edge-tunnel-nodes to record dns for coredns
-3. All requests that using NodeName+Port are forwarded to x-raven-internal-svc
+2. All requests that using NodeName+Port are forwarded to x-raven-internal-svc

 ### CertManager
 1. A certificate is generated for each ProxyServer and approved by the csrapprover